 The best thing owners can do for their pets in the event of a flood is to have a plan and follow it safely.
 Dogs look to their caregivers for guidance and reassurance, especially when something goes wrong.

-Understanding what to do before, during and after a disaster with your dog may help you protect your pets and give everyone a in your home better chance at safety.
+Understanding what to do before, during, and after a disaster with your dog may help you protect your pets and give everyone in your home a better chance at safety.